How Much Do Optometrists Make? Salary and Career FAQs

 In this article, we discuss what an optometrist is, their average salary, the requirements to pursue this career and other common questions about optometrists.

 What is an optometrist?

-An optometrist is a primary healthcare professional that examines, diagnoses, treats and manages diseases relating to the eyes.
-They handle other disorders of the visual system relating to the eye such as the structures surrounding the eyes and chronic illness that affect sight or vision.
+An optometrist is a primary health care professional who examines, diagnoses, treats and manages diseases relating to the eyes.
+They work with other disorders of the visual system relating to the eye, such as the structures surrounding the eyes and chronic illnesses that affect sight or vision.
 Some of their key responsibilities include: